libxsmm/libxsmm/README.md

 gcc [...] -Wl,--wrap=sgemm_,--wrap=dgemm_ /path/to/libxsmm.a
 ```

 Relinking the application is often accomplished by copying, pasting, and modifying the linker command as shown when running "make" (or a similar build system), and then just re-invoking the modified link step.
 Please note that this first case is also working for an applications which is dynamically linked against LAPACK/BLAS.
-The static link-time wrapper technique in general may only work with a GCC compatible tool chain (GNU Binutils: `ld`, or `ld` via compiler-driver), and it has been tested with GNU GCC, Intel Compiler, and Clang.
+The static link-time wrapper technique in general may only work with a GCC compatible tool chain (GNU Binutils: `ld`, or `ld` via compiler-driver), and it has been tested with GNU GCC, Intel&#160;Compiler, and Clang.
 The latter unfortunately does not include Compiler&#160;6.1 or earlier under OS&#160;X, and it has not been tested with a later version of this tool chain.
 The symbol names to be wrapped unfortunately depend on the BLAS library, and the following two cases are supported: `sgemm_` and `dgemm_` are generally the generic choice and they have been tested with reference LAPACK/BLAS and OpenBLAS.
-For Intel MKL, `mkl_sgemm_` and `mkl_dgemm_` must be specified:
+For Intel&#160;MKL, `mkl_sgemm_` and `mkl_dgemm_` must be specified:

 ```
 ld [...] -Wl,--wrap=mkl_sgemm_ /path/to/libxsmm.a